HusseinEnglert/A-simple-database/README.md

 ## Features

-1. Table Creation:Creates a books table that stores information about books, such as name, author, publication year, and a foreign key publisher_id that relates to the publisher table.Creates a publisher table that stores the names of publishers.
+1. Table Creation: Creates a books table that stores information about books, such as name, author, publication year, and a foreign key publisher_id that relates to the publisher table.Creates a publisher table that stores the names of publishers.
-2. Data Insertion:Inserts sample data into the books table.Inserts publisher names into the publisher table.
+2. Data Insertion: Inserts sample data into the books table.Inserts publisher names into the publisher table.
-3. SQL Queries:Selects and displays books published before the year 2000.Performs a join (JOIN) between the books and publisher tables, displaying the book's name, author, and corresponding publisher.
+3. SQL Queries: Selects and displays books published before the year 2000.Performs a join (JOIN) between the books and publisher tables, displaying the book's name, author, and corresponding publisher.

 ## Prerequisites